near/NEPs/specs/Proposals/0040-split-states.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation
-## Sharding Representation
+## Protocol-Level Shard Representation
 ### `ShardOrd`
-`ShardOrd` will replace the old `ShardId` in most places, especially in `ShardChunkHeader`.
+`ShardOrd` represents the ordinal number of shards in one epoch, ranging from `0 ..
+NUM_SHARDS-1`.
+It will replace the old `ShardId` in all protovel-level use cases, such as in `ShardChunkHeader`.
 Note that such change does not require change in the struct version because it is simply a rename of the field.
 ### `ShardLayout`
 ```rust
 pub enum ShardLayout {